Lombiq/Gulp-Extensions/Readme.md

 These base rules are from the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
 The rules in the *eslint-base.js* file are from [these files](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base/rules) in the Style Guide.
 You can update it by copying and pasting the new rules from the Airbnb repo.

+The build output or task runner will show you a list of all the ESLint rule violations.

 ## Contributing and support